 They have one thing in common, because the deeper we go inside people, the more we are the same, in terms of life's important issues.
 They all have a metaphysical urge for the transcendent.
 Yes, even if they say they are atheists.

 This gives me hope when relating to my philosophy students.
 In the depths of the human heart there are reasons that not even reason can fully satisfy.
 As the French philosopher Pascal said, "The heart has its reasons of which reason knows nothing."
-(Two helpful books here would be Existential Reasons for Belief in God: A Defense of Desires and Emotions for Faith, by Clifford Williams, and Unapologetic: Why, Despite Everything, Christianity Can Still Make Surprising Emotional Sense, by Francis Spufford.)
+(One helpful book here is Existential Reasons for Belief in God: A Defense of Desires and Emotions for Faith, by Clifford Williams.)

 The British writer Theodore Dalrymple confesses, “It is not as easy as one might suppose to rid oneself of the notion of God.”
 After confessing that he is an atheist, he proceeds to describe the void.